kickin6/n8n-nodes-selfhosthub/docs/CreateJ2vMovie/DOCUMENTATION.md

 ### Merge Videos

-Combines multiple video files into a single video by creating separate scenes for each video, with optional transitions between scenes and text overlays.
+Combines multiple video files into a single video by creating separate scenes for each video, with optional transitions between scenes and support for both scene-level and movie-level elements.

+#### Movie-Level Elements

+The Merge Videos operation now supports **Movie Elements** that appear across all scenes in the merged video:

+- **Text Elements**: Global text overlays using the same configuration as scene-level text
+- **Subtitle Elements**: Global subtitle tracks with language support and auto-detection
+- **Positioning**: Movie-level elements appear consistently across all video scenes
+- **Timing Control**: Independent timing control from scene transitions

-#### Text Elements (Subtitles)
+#### Scene-Level Text Elements (Subtitles)

-The Merge Videos operation supports adding text elements for subtitles, captions, and text overlays:
+The Merge Videos operation also supports adding text elements to individual scenes for subtitles, captions, and text overlays:

 - **Font settings**: Family, size, weight, color, background color
 - **Text positioning**: Canvas position presets (top-left, bottom-center, etc.) or custom coordinates